ShawaizSarfraz117/MCW-Practice-Management-Software/packages/database/prisma/schema_notes.md

 - **Primary Patient (within a ClientGroup)**: The individual client member whose clinical care and documentation are the primary focus for services delivered to that client group.
 - **Event (Appointment Type)**: A calendar entry for non-client, non-billable activities such as staff meetings, clinician unavailability, or training.
 - **Merge Tag**: A placeholder (e.g., `{{Client.preferred_name}}`) in an `EmailTemplate` or `ReminderTextTemplate` that is dynamically replaced with actual data by the application before sending.
-- **Portal Activation**: The process by which a client, upon receiving an invitation, sets up their access to the client portal, typically involving password creation/confirmation and verification of primary contact methods.
+- **Portal Activation (Refined)**: The process by which a client, upon receiving a staff-initiated invitation, completes account setup for the client portal, typically involving password creation, verification of primary contact methods, and setting initial communication preferences including SMS opt-ins.
-- **Unavailability Block**: An `Appointment` of `type = 'EVENT'` created by a clinician to mark periods they are not available for client sessions.
-These blocks can be recurring and are respected by the scheduling system to prevent conflicts.
+- **Unavailability Block (Refined)**: An `Appointment` of `type = 'EVENT'` created by a clinician, often recurring, to mark periods they are not available for client sessions.
+The system scheduling logic must prevent booking client appointments that conflict with these blocks.
+Conflicts with pre-existing client appointments require manual staff resolution.
-- **Financial Reconciliation**: The process of matching and verifying financial transactions recorded in the system (e.g., `Payment`s) against external reports (e.g., from a payment processor) to ensure accuracy and resolve discrepancies.
+- **Financial Reconciliation (Refined)**: A regular (typically daily) operational process where practice staff compare payment records from the payment processor with `Payment` entries in the system, using `Payment.transaction_id` for matching and `Payment.response` for investigating discrepancies, to ensure financial accuracy.

 ## 14. Open Questions & Future Considerations

 _(Adding new questions based on "new context from Video 3" and refinements)_

-1.  **Client Portal Authentication Deep Dive**: What specific authentication methods will be supported for clients (password, magic link, SSO)?
-What are the security requirements (password complexity, MFA)?
-(Related to 7.5.1 and 10.1.3)
+1.  **Client Portal Authentication Deep Dive**: Answered in 7.5.1 based on "Video 2" - Passwords used, via `ClientPortalAccount`.
+What are the specific security requirements (password complexity, MFA, lockout policies)?
-2.  **Duplicate Client Management Workflow**: What are the detailed steps and UI considerations for staff to review and resolve potential duplicate client records flagged by the system during intake?
+2.  **Duplicate Client Management Workflow**: Partially answered in 7.1.2 - All new requests are reviewed by staff.
+What are the detailed steps and UI considerations for staff to review and resolve potential duplicate client records flagged by the system during intake?
 What specific fields are used for matching, and what is the threshold for flagging a potential duplicate?
-3.  **Default Behavior for Client Preferences**: If a `ClientReminderPreference` is not explicitly set for a client/type/channel (after portal activation), what is the practice default (opt-in or opt-out) for _each_ notification type/channel combination?
+3.  **Default Behavior for Client Preferences**: Partially answered in 7.4.3 - Defaults apply if no preference set after activation.
+SMS requires explicit opt-in.
+If a `ClientReminderPreference` is not explicitly set for a client/type/channel (after portal activation), what is the practice default (opt-in or opt-out) for _each_ notification type/channel combination?
 How is this granular default configured in `PracticeSettings`?
 4.  **Immutable Signed Documents**: How is the immutability of signed documents (notes, surveys) technologically enforced?
 Versioning?
 Or simply locked fields with strict permission controls for unlocking?
-5.  **Referral Source Linking**: If a `ReferralSource` entity is added, how will existing `Client.referred_by` free-text data be migrated or handled?
+5.  **Referral Source Linking**: Answered in 7.1.6 - Practice wants `ReferralSource` entity.
+If a `ReferralSource` entity is added, how will existing `Client.referred_by` free-text data be migrated or handled?
 6.  **`Availability` Overlap/Conflict Resolution**: How should the system handle clinician attempts to create overlapping `Availability` blocks?
 Should it prevent, warn, or allow?
 7.  **`InvoiceItem` and Tax/Discount Logic**: If `InvoiceItem` is added, how will taxes (if applicable) or invoice-level discounts (as opposed to item-level) be modeled and applied?
-8.  **Telehealth Platform Integration Details**: Beyond generic flags, what specific fields or entities are needed to integrate with a chosen telehealth platform (e.g., storing meeting URLs, session passcodes, integration tokens)?
+8.  **Telehealth Platform Integration Details**: Answered in 7.3.8.
+Used for daily reconciliation.
+(This seems to be a statement, not a question based on the source.
+Original Q: "Telehealth Platform Integration Details")
 9.  **Data Retention and Archival Policies**: What are the business and legal requirements for data retention, especially for inactive clients, financial records, and audit logs?
 How will archival be handled technically and procedurally?
 10. **Complex Recurring Appointment Edits**: What is the desired behavior for complex edits to recurring appointment series (e.g., changing only selected future instances, exceptions to the rule, handling past instances that were modified)?
-11. **Waitlist Preference Granularity (New from "Video 3" context):** If `Client.is_waitlist = true`, what specific criteria beyond clinician/service are stored regarding their preferences for being contacted (e.g., preferred days/times, urgency level, maximum wait time before being removed)?
+11. **Waitlist Preference Granularity (Partially answered in 7.1.8 - basic notes for now):** If `Client.is_waitlist = true`, what specific criteria beyond clinician/service are stored regarding their preferences for being contacted (e.g., preferred days/times, urgency level, maximum wait time before being removed)?
 Does this necessitate a `WaitlistEntry` model instead of just flags/fields on `Client`?
-12. **Client Portal Invitation Management (New from "Video 3" context):** How are portal invitations tracked (e.g., unique token, sent date, expiry date, status like 'SENT', 'CLICKED', 'ACTIVATED', 'EXPIRED')?
+12. **Client Portal Invitation Management (Answered in 7.5.1 - staff initiated, link-based, supports `ClientPortalInvitation` model):** How are portal invitations tracked (e.g., unique token, sent date, expiry date, status like 'SENT', 'CLICKED', 'ACTIVATED', 'EXPIRED')?
 Is a new model such as `ClientPortalInvitation` required?
-13. **Complex Recurring Event Attendees (New from "Video 3" context):** For internal `Appointment.type = 'EVENT'` like recurring trainings, if tracking specific `User` attendance is needed beyond just the hosting `clinician_id`, what is the preferred method?
+13. **Complex Recurring Event Attendees (Answered - not formally tracked for now):** For internal `Appointment.type = 'EVENT'` like recurring trainings, if tracking specific `User` attendance is needed beyond just the hosting `clinician_id`, what is the preferred method?
 A simple text field for participant names, or a more structured many-to-many link to `User`?
-14. **Auditing Manual Credit Adjustments (New from "Video 3" context):** What is the formal process and audit trail for manual adjustments to `ClientGroup.available_credit` that do not originate from a payment or a credit memo application?
+14. **Auditing Manual Credit Adjustments (Answered in 7.3.1 - via 'ADJUSTMENT_INVOICE', audited):** What is the formal process and audit trail for manual adjustments to `ClientGroup.available_credit` that do not originate from a payment or a credit memo application?
 Does an `Invoice` of `type = 'ADJUSTMENT'` suffice, or is a more specific `CreditLog` entry needed?
-15. **SMS Opt-In Granularity (New from "Video 3" context):** If explicit SMS opt-in is required for compliance, is this a single global opt-in per client for all SMS, or should it be granular per `reminder_type` (e.g., opt-in for appointment SMS, separate opt-in for billing SMS)?
+15. **SMS Opt-In Granularity (Answered in 7.4.3 - granular, client-managed in portal):** If explicit SMS opt-in is required for compliance, is this a single global opt-in per client for all SMS, or should it be granular per `reminder_type` (e.g., opt-in for appointment SMS, separate opt-in for billing SMS)?
 How is this managed in the UI and data model?
-16. **Impact of Clinician Unavailability on Existing Client Appointments (New from "Video 3" context):** If a clinician adds a new recurring 'UNAVAILABILITY_BLOCK' that conflicts with previously scheduled _client_ `Appointment`(s), what is the precise system-driven or staff-driven workflow?
+16. **Impact of Clinician Unavailability on Existing Client Appointments (Answered in 7.2.2 - flagged for manual staff resolution):** If a clinician adds a new recurring 'UNAVAILABILITY*BLOCK' that conflicts with previously scheduled \_client* `Appointment`(s), what is the precise system-driven or staff-driven workflow?
 Are clients automatically notified?
 Does the system flag these conflicts for staff to manually reschedule?
-17. **Automated Survey Assignment Logic Details (New from "Video 3" context):** For automated assignment of intake `SurveyTemplate`(s), what are the specific rules?
+17. **Automated Survey Assignment Logic Details (Answered in 7.2.5 - based on `PracticeService.id` of the request):** For automated assignment of intake `SurveyTemplate`(s), what are the specific rules?
 Is it based purely on `AppointmentRequest.service_id`, client age derived from `RequestContactItems.date_of_birth`, client-stated issues, or a more complex, configurable rules engine in `PracticeSettings`?

+**New Questions (from "Video 2" context / analysis):** 18. **Granular SMS Opt-In Storage**: How exactly should granular SMS opt-ins (e.g., appointments vs. billing) be stored?
+Multiple `ClientReminderPreference` records for the same client+SMS channel but different `reminder_type`s?
+Or a JSON object within a single `ClientReminderPreference.options` field?
+19. **ClientPortalInvitation Model Details**: If we add `ClientPortalInvitation`, what specific fields are needed (e.g., `token` (unique, indexed), `email_sent_to`, `expires_at`, `status` ('SENT', 'ACTIVATED', 'EXPIRED', 'ERROR'), `client_id` (once linked))?
+20. **ClientPortalAccount Model Details**: If added, what fields beyond `hashed_password` (e.g., `client_id` (FK, unique), `last_login_at`, `failed_login_attempts`, `account_status` ('PENDING_ACTIVATION', 'ACTIVE', 'SUSPENDED', 'LOCKED'), `password_reset_token`, `password_reset_expires_at`)?
+21. **Referral Source Reporting**: What specific reports are envisioned for referral sources (e.g., count of clients per source, conversion rate from referral to active client, revenue generated by referral source)?
+This will help define the fields for the `ReferralSource` entity.
+22. **Conflict Resolution UI for Unavailability**: When a clinician's new unavailability conflicts with existing client appointments, what information should the UI present to staff to help them resolve it (e.g., list of conflicting appointments, client contact info, direct links to reschedule)?
+23. **Automated Intake Form Assignment Rules Configuration**: How complex are the rules for assigning intake `SurveyTemplate`(s)?
+Is it purely `PracticeService.id`, or can it involve client age (minor/adult) or other factors from `AppointmentRequest`?
+Where are these rules configured (e.g., in `PracticeSettings` as a JSON object, or a dedicated table)?

 ## 15. Next Steps

 _(Standard next steps remain relevant)_

 1.  **Team Review:** Discuss this updated `SCHEMA_NOTES.md`.
-2.  **Answer Clarifying Questions:** Focus on remaining questions in Section 7 and new ones in Section 14.
+2.  **Answer Clarifying Questions:** Focus on remaining questions in Section 7 and new/clarified ones in Section 14.
 3.  **Make Design Decisions:** Prioritize decisions on `InvoiceItem`, `ReferralSource`, Client Portal Auth strategy (including `ClientPortalAccount` and `ClientPortalInvitation` models), `WaitlistEntry` model, and Enum strategy.
 4.  **Update `schema.prisma`:** Reflect decisions.
 5.  **Evolve This Document:** Continue iterative updates.

+---

+**Potential New Sub-Section Consideration for "4.
+Key Business Rules & Workflows":**

+- **Client Portal Access & Communication Preferences Management**: To centralize the refined invitation, activation, and preference setting (especially SMS opt-in) workflows.

 ---